-Reported on School Cards: Yes (Elementary and Primary Cards only)
+Reported on School Cards: Yes (Elementary and Primary Cards only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No

 1st Grade Students on-track for 2nd Grade Success

 This indicator reports the percentages of 1st graders who are on track for grade level success in English Language Arts and Mathematics in 2nd grade.
 School districts can choose the method by which they determine student success and will report these data via two separate questions on the Summer Survey.
 School districts have been provided guidance on this measure from the SCDE.